nushell/nushell.github.io/book/commands/term_size.md

 ---
 title: term size
-version: 0.69.1
+version: 0.70.0
 platform: |
-  Returns the terminal size
+  Returns a record containing the number of columns (width) and rows (height) of the terminal
 usage: |
-  Returns the terminal size
+  Returns a record containing the number of columns (width) and rows (height) of the terminal
 ---

 # <code>{{ $frontmatter.title }}</code> for platform